wokhan/WFN/README.md

 Please read the documentation about the features and limitation of WFN.
 Especially note that WFN is **not** a firewall itself!

 ## Last update
-**2017.05.20 - v2.0 beta 1**
+**2017.05.20 - v2.0 beta 1**<br>
-Head to the releases page if you are interested in trying the latest beta version, and **keep in mind, this is work in progress!
+Head to the [releases page](https://github.com/wokhansoft/WFN/releases/tag/v2.0-beta1) if you are interested in trying the latest beta version, and **keep in mind, this is work in progress!
 Read the full description page before downloading!**

 ## Requirements
 WFN requires Windows Vista SP2 or later (Windows 7, 8, 8.1, 10...) with Microsoft .NET 4.5.2 or higher.
 Windows Server 2008 or later are not officially supported, but WFN should work fine on them.